ToxicFrog/doom-mods/gzap/doc/gzdoom_newplayers.md

 3. In the Engine dropdown, click the `+` button and select uzdoom.exe.
 4. In the large box under the dropdowns, right click and select Add File, then select your downloaded PWAD (if using one).
-5. Do the same to add the gzArchipelago pk3 file.
+5. Do the same to add the UZArchipelago pk3 file.

 Click Launch to start the game.

 ## In-game configuration

-Once in game, you need to configure gzArchipelago.
+Once in game, you need to configure UZArchipelago.
 Select the `Options` Menu:

 <img src="images/setup-mainmenu.png" width=400/>

-From there, select `Full options menu` to reveal the hidden options, and verify that `gzArchipelago Options` appears at the bottom:
+From there, select `Full options menu` to reveal the hidden options, and verify that `UZArchipelago Options` appears at the bottom:

 <img valign=top src="images/setup-simpleoptions.png" width=200/>
 <img src="images/setup-fulloptions-enabled.png" width=200/>

-Select `gzArchipelago Options` and configure your keybindings for `AP level select` and `AP inventory`.
+Select `UZArchipelago Options` and configure your keybindings for `AP level select` and `AP inventory`.
 The rest of the settings can be adjusted to fit your tastes (and have in-game tooltips describing what they do), but those keybindings are mandatory.